molecules/CutandTag_ReplicatePeak_Analysis/README.md

 - **R** with **Bioconductor** packages for merging peaks, generating consensus sets, and creating **Euler** diagrams

 # 5) Example Data
-A compact, pre-processed dataset is included in this repository to quickly test the pipeline and validate that your environment is set up correctly.
+A compact, pre-processed dataset aligned to mm10 is included in this repository to quickly test the pipeline and validate that your environment is set up correctly.
 This small example replicates the pipeline’s key steps from peak calling through to final visualization.

 # 6) Explanation of `samples.csv`
 Note.
-Make sure to check sample.csv before each run
+Make sure to check `sample.csv` before each run

 `samples.csv` specifies the samples to analyze, their BAM file locations, and how they are grouped into sets.
 The file has three columns: `sample`, `bam`, and `set`.